All Episodes

 Doctor, I lived in the Philippines until about three years ago.

-I lived in the Philippines.
+I lived in the Philippines, actually, in Manila.

 I'm quite familiar with how outrageously strong typhoons are beginning to get.

-People in the United States just don't understand that the effects of rising sea levels, warmer ocean temperatures, are going to be more apparent in the immediate time frame by gigantic typhoons and eventually hurricanes and the fact that we've got higher sea levels drives more water during the storm surges much further inland and kills many, many more people.
+People in the United States just don't understand that the effects of rising sea levels, warmer ocean temperatures, are going to be more apparent in the immediate timeframe by gigantic typhoons and eventually hurricanes.

-Along the coast of the Americas, sea level can go up by about a foot, and already it's about six inches higher than it was, say, at this time a year ago.
+And already it's about six inches higher than it was, say, at this time a year ago.

-And so as storms come in in the wintertime, with a higher sea level and along with a bit of a storm surge, that increases coastal erosion.
+And so as storms come in in the wintertime with a higher sea level and along with a bit of a storm surge, that increases coastal erosion.

 Doctor, thank you.

-Hold on, we're at a quick two-minute break.
+We're at a quick two-minute break.

 I'm Art Bell.